codesect/guides/git/git-essentials.md

 ## Make Your Changes

-Once you have made the necessary changes and/or added new features, you need to add the changed and new files to the staging area, preparing them to be included in the next commit.
+Once you have made the necessary changes and/or added new features, you need to add the changed and new files to the staging area, preparing them to be included in your next commit.

 To add every changes, type: